LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetWebHookSubscribedURLs-get-">Webhook Subscribed URLs (GET)</h4>
- This API is used to fatch all the subscribed URLs, for particular event [More info](https://www.loginradius.com/docs/api/v2/integrations/webhooks/webhook-subscribed-urls)
+ This API is used to fatch all the subscribed URLs, for particular event

 ```java